m971119/real-estate-bid/README.md

 - MySQL: 8

 ## Installation
 ```
 npm install
 compser install
 cp .env.example .env
+php artisan key:generate
 ```

 ### Set up Database via Docker
 You may choose to set up the database using docker
 ```
+# make sure you are in the project folder
-cd realestate-bid
+cd real-estate-bid
 docker-compose up
 ```
 - After the containers are set up.
-You may visit the db adminer via localhost:8080 and create a database manually
+You may visit the db adminer via localhost:8080.

-`.env`
+`.env` (If you choose to use docker for db)
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1